Wednesday, August 26, 2009

 I was waiting in line at Sonic's drive-thru when the tears started to escape.
 No matter how quickly I wiped them away they just kept pouring!
 I was not crying out of disappointment or anguish, of wanting this so desperately, and I wasn't angry.
 It was different this time.
 My feelings were those of someone who was tired, had given up, was finished with it.
 It was the feeling of a callous that had already taken so much but could still bleed if bothered enough times.

-"Why?"
+The only thought echoing in my mind was "Why?"
 Why did I still want a child so very badly?
 I asked God to please make me stop wanting this if it was not going to happen.
 Why let me feel this way if it isn't meant to be?
 Why is this me?
 I feel like an observer of my own life, because this isn't really mine.
 But it is..
 No answers came to me, still.
 Never an answer, just the same cycle over and over and over.
 Is there a lesson to be learned here, or is this just the way it is sometimes?

 I pulled up into the driveway and let the car idle for a few moments longer.
 I looked up and saw the sage tree blossoming with pink flowers, and I said, "But I do have a wonderful husband, a decent life, a good job and a lovely home.
 For that I am grateful."
 As Jentezen Franklin said, it's all about willows and palms: grief and praise all at once.